johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 This article focuses on laying out the concepts and challenges of integrating Nest apps with non-Nest apps.

+### Get the Code

+Reminder: all the code for these articles is available [here](https://github.com/johnbiundo/nest-nats-sample), with complete instructions [here](https://github.com/johnbiundo/nest-nats-sample#sample-repository-for-nestnatsmicroservice-article-series).

 ### Roles in Action

 In the prior article, I covered [the roles](#a-vocabulary-for-transporter-use-cases) a Nest app plays in various communication scenarios.
 Let's dig further into those roles and how they matter in the integration use case.